Eschatologue/CM_wiki/docs/character-creation/feat/feat-fighting-style.md

 *Fighting Style Feat - Homebrew*

-When you make extra attacks of the :weapon-prop-automatic: **Automatic** weapon property, the number of attacks you make equal to half of your ability modifier(rounded up) used to make the extra attacks does not suffer :d20-disadv: **Disadvantage**.
+When you make extra attacks of the :weapon-prop-automatic: **Automatic** weapon property, the number of attacks you make equal to half of your ability modifier(rounded up) used to make the extra attacks does not suffer :d20-disadv: **Disadvantage** but they can't benefit from :d20-adv: **Advantage** either.

 ### Gallian Swordplay